 Interested candidates are encouraged to visit our website, http://blueprintschools.org/fellows/ to learn more about the program.

-Blueprint Fellows are full-time tutors charged with providing students with highly personalized tutoring in mathematics during the regular school day.
-Fellows work with 2-4 students at a time, delivering individualized lessons and working closely with teachers to accelerate students’ academic achievement.
+Blueprint Math Fellows are full-time tutors charged with providing students with highly personalized tutoring in mathematics during the regular school day.
+Fellows work with no more than four students at a time, delivering individualized lessons and working closely with teachers to accelerate students’ academic achievement.
 Fellows also work to build strong relationships with students to help increase their self-confidence and commitment to education.
 The Blueprint Fellows program is an opportunity to participate in a year of service making a difference in the lives of students.
 Fellows receive a fellowship stipend as well as benefits.

 Fellow responsibilities include: Instruction, Planning, Communication & Feedback, and Compliance.
 Examples of duties within these categories include:

 Being a Fellow is an intense but rewarding experience.
 The following characteristics are what we look for from our Fellows.

 The living allowance for a Fellowship position is $20,000 up to $24,930 per school year depending on site location.
 Stipend may be pro-rated based on start date, schedule and/or program end date.
 The Fellow position is eligible for benefits.

 The Blueprint Math Fellows Program is part of a national network of AmeriCorps Programs engaging adults in service to meet critical needs in communities across the country.
 Through our AmeriCorps partnership, eligible candidates may have the opportunity to enroll in the Math Fellows Program as an AmeriCorps Member and qualify for additional benefits.
 AmeriCorps status may vary based on start date.

 In order to be eligible for the AmeriCorps fellowship members must meet the following qualifications:

 As AmeriCorps Member, you will be eligible to receive: